thejunto/design/junto.md

 #### Primary Palette

-Each variant of gray must pair with Junto Blue and our secondary colors.
+Each variant of gray must pair with Junto Blue and our secondary colors (See example below).
-Yellow, Aqcua, Green and White complete the set.
+   Aqcua, Yellow, Green and White complete the set.

 ![palette](https://cloud.githubusercontent.com/assets/10119544/6810384/4741ba9e-d22e-11e4-8c9a-3d7d7f1c0a23.jpg)